Network analysis (electrical circuits): Time-based network analysis with simulation

 Most analysis methods calculate the voltage and current values for static networks, which are circuits consisting of memoryless components only but have difficulties with complex dynamic networks.
 In general, the equations that describe the behaviour of a dynamic circuit are in the form of a differential-algebraic system of equations (DAEs).
 DAEs are challenging to solve and the methods for doing so are not yet fully understood and developed (as of 2010).
 Also, there is no general theorem that guarantees solutions to DAEs will exist and be unique.
-In special cases, the equations of the dynamic circuit will be in the form of an ordinary differential equations (ODE), which are easier to solve, since numerical methods for solving ODEs have a rich history, dating back to the late 1800s.
+In special cases, the equation of the dynamic circuit will be in the form of an ordinary differential equation (ODE), which are easier to solve, since numerical methods for solving ODEs have a rich history, dating back to the late 1800s.
 One strategy for adapting ODE solution methods to DAEs is called direct discretization and is the method of choice in circuit simulation.

 Simulation-based methods for time-based network analysis solve a circuit that is posed as an initial value problem (IVP).
 That is, the values of the components with memories (for example, the voltages on capacitors and currents through inductors) are given at an initial point of time t_{0}, and the analysis is done for the time $t_0\leq t\leq t_f$.
 Since finding numerical results for the infinite number of time points from t_{0} to t_{f} is not possible, this time period is discretized into discrete time instances, and the numerical solution is found for every instance.
 The time between the time instances is called the time step and can be fixed throughout the whole simulation or may be adaptive.